Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization: Summary

 In this study, we investigate the age dependence and evolution of \fesca, and discuss the \Lya photon escape mechanisms and their impact on cosmic reionization.
 This study is made possible by improving the accuracy of the SED fitting using deep imaging data across a wide wavelength range obtained by JWST.
 A method for estimating intrinsic \Ha luminosities based on broad multi-wavelength photometry without spectroscopic data is demonstrated to be highly valuable to understand the mechanisms behind \Lya escape statistically.
 Moreover, spectroscopic observations of the \Lya line profile, which is highly sensitive to ISM conditions such as \Hi\, column density, outflows, and inflows, are crucial for probing the mechanisms of \Lya photon escape directly.
 The Subaru Prime Focus Spectrograph (PFS) will enable wide-area spectroscopic surveys, allowing a more statistical and detailed understanding of the physical processes governing \Lya escape.

-In evaluating the contribution of LAEs to reionization, the following three factors addressed in this study could be further improved: (1) the correlation between the \Lya and LyC escape fractions, (2) the assumed linear relationship between \Lya luminosity and \xiionfesc, and (3) the assumption that the $X_{\mathrm{LAE}}$ reaches 100\% at $z>6.25$.
+In evaluating the contribution of LAEs to reionization, the following three factors addressed in this study could be further improved: (1) the correlation between the \Lya and LyC escape fractions, (2) the relationship between \Lya luminosity and \xiionfesc, and (3) the evolution of the \Lya LF at $z>6$.
 Regarding (1), upcoming low-redshift LyC leaker surveys combined with multivariate analyses are expected to provide substantial improvements in the estimate of \fescc.
 For (2), leveraging combined observations from JWST and VLT/MUSE in gravitational lensing fields will allow investigations of the \Lya luminosity and \xiionfesc relation in broad ranges in both luminosities and redshifts.
-As for (3), direct observational confirmation of the $X_{\mathrm{LAE}}$ reaching 100\% at $z>6.25$ is extremely challenging due to strong IGM absorption.
-Similarly, it remains challenging to accurately estimate the intrinsic \Lya LF during the reionization epoch, and innovative approaches, such as inferring \Lya luminosities from alternative diagnostics rather than \Lya itself (e.g. \citealt{Yoshioka+25}), should be necessary.
+As for (3), direct observational constraint on the intrinsic \Lya LF at $z>6$ is extremely challenging due to strong IGM absorption, and innovative approaches, such as inferring \Lya luminosities from alternative diagnostics rather than \Lya itself (e.g. \citealt{Yoshioka+25}), should be necessary.